SajjadHub/Road-to-Python/README.md

 # Road-to-Python
-My journey to learning data structures and algorithms in python
+My journey learning and experimenting with various python libraries.